d4rxt4r/sdf-raycast-render-p5js/readme.md

 FIXME:

+[ ] fix wall height and remove setting
+[ ] wall and ceiling speed is different relative to walls

 [ ] is_side_hit is wrong than looking straight up/down/left/right
-[ ] side textures are drown black from certain perspectives [ ] triangles 31, 32 stopped working somehow
+[ ] side textures are drown black from certain perspectives (x-axis) [ ] triangles 31, 32 stopped working somehow
 [ ] sprites size is discrete, use floats?
 [ ] sprites x = 0 are not drawn
 [ ] sprites are not drawn ar x-res > 50% wtf lol
-[ ] fix wall height and remove setting
-[ ] wall and ceiling speed is different relative to walls

 Possible performance improvements: